Moles & Voles

 - Shrew moles

-While several vole species live around Northwest region, the gray-tailed meadow vole (or “meadow mouse”) is the most common type found among lawns, crops, and pastures.
+While several vole species live in the United States, the gray-tailed meadow vole (or “meadow mouse”) is the most common type found among lawns, crops, and pastures.

 In general, identifying characteristics of moles include: